-An Introduction to New Voices: A Collection of Recent Poetry from Nigeria edited by GMT Emezue
+Being the Introduction to New Voices: A Collection of Recent Poetry from Nigeria edited by GMT Emezue

 by Chin Ce

-THE emergence of a younger school of poetry with distinguishing temperaments from the new Nigerian counterparts was a welcome development for Nigerian writing.
+THE EMERGENCE of a younger school of poetry with distinguishing temperaments from the new Nigerian counterparts was a welcome development for Nigerian writing.
 In spite of the dogged inventiveness of these bards within the new tradition, critics had set off the usual comparisons between old and emerging tendencies.
 But if there was any artistic distinction in the newcomers from their contemporaries, the better promise was laid in the expressive power which lifts their presumptuous craft into what, a few decades now, might prove a more credible testimonial of the times.

 Assertions: The Changing Paradigm